Nursing as a Second Career: 5 Questions to Consider

 #2: Am I ready to commit to nursing school?

-Because the University of St. Thomas ABSN program compresses a full comprehensive BSN program curriculum into as few as 12 months, you’ll need to be dedicated, organized and motivated to be successful in the program.
+Because the University of St. Thomas ABSN program compresses a full comprehensive BSN program curriculum into as few as 12 months, you’ll need to be dedicated, organized and motivated to succeed.

-This means the ABSN program will be your main point of focus — you may miss out on social events, spending time with family, and we do not recommend you hold a full-time job while studying to become a nurse.
+This means the ABSN program will be your primary focus.
+You may miss out on social events and spending time with family, and we do not recommend holding a full-time job while studying to become a nurse.

-If you are passionate about becoming a nurse and you are ready to commit the proper amount of time to studying and assignments, a second career as a nurse may be right around the corner.
-Our students say the St. Thomas ABSN program is rigorous, but the time spent studying, completing coursework, labs and clinical rotations is worth it to change lives as a nurse.
+If you are passionate about becoming a nurse and ready to commit the proper amount of time to studying and assignments, a second career as a nurse may be right around the corner.
+Our students say the St. Thomas ABSN program is rigorous, but studying and completing coursework, labs, and clinical rotations is worth it to change lives as a nurse.

 #3: What can I do with my nursing degree?

-One of the perks of earning your B.S. in Nursing is once you finish your nursing education, your chances of finding a job are high.
-Due in part to an aging population as well as the effects of the COVID-19 pandemic, nurses are and will continue to be in high demand.
-In fact, you may even be helping to close the gap in the national nursing shortage and be able to provide much-needed quality care to patients.
+One of the perks of earning your BSN is that once you finish your education, your chances of finding a job are high.
+Due in part to an aging population and the effects of the COVID-19 pandemic, nurses are and will continue to be in high demand.
+You may even be helping to close the gap in the national nursing shortage and be able to provide much-needed quality care to patients.

-Another benefit to earning a nursing degree is that diverse career options become available to you.
-Although working in a hospital is an option, you’ll also be able to consider other positions like a focus in pediatrics, or even as a travel nurse.
-Nurses enjoy flexibility not only in the work environment, but where they choose to live, as well.
+Another benefit of earning a nursing degree is that diverse career options become available to you.
+Although working in a hospital is an option, you’ll also be able to consider other positions, like a focus on pediatrics or even as a travel nurse.
+Nurses enjoy flexibility not only in the work environment but also in where they choose to live.

 #4: How do I start the process of pursuing nursing as a second career?

-Our admissions advisors will be there with you every step of the way.
-If it’s your calling to become a nurse, we can help you get there.
+Our admissions counselors will be with you every step of the way.
+If you’ve always wanted to become a nurse, we can help you achieve your dream.

-#5: How quickly can I switch to nursing as a second career?
+#5: How quickly can I make the career change to nursing?

-If you’re planning to make a career change to nursing, you may want to lessen the amount of time it takes to make the jump.
-Switching career paths can already be scary, and earning a traditional four-year degree may be a bigger time commitment than you want to make when your calling is to enter the healthcare field.
+If you’re planning to make a career change to nursing, you may want to lessen the time it takes to make the jump.
+Switching career paths can already be scary, especially if you are becoming a nurse later in life, and earning a traditional four-year degree may be a more significant time commitment than you want to make when your calling is to enter the healthcare field.

-Luckily, ABSN@UST offers three start dates each year in January, May and August, so you’re able to take the first step on your nursing journey when it works for you.
+Luckily, UST’s ABSN program offers three start dates each year: January, May and August.
+So, you can take the first step on your nursing journey at any of our locations throughout Houston – The Woodlands, Downtown or Sugar Land – when it works for you.

 Start Your Second Career in Nursing

-Now that you know how to jump into a second career for nurses, it’s time to connect with one of our admissions advisors.
+Now that you know how to jump into a second career for nurses, it’s time to connect with one of our admissions counselors.

-At ABSN@UST in Houston, we’ll talk through any questions you have about our ABSN program and how to switch careers to become a nurse through our 12-month second-degree ABSN program.
-The field of nursing inspires us every day, and we are excited to educate the next generation of life-saving nurses.
+At the University of St. Thomas in Houston, we’ll discuss your questions about our ABSN program and how to switch careers to become a nurse through our 12-month second-degree ABSN program.
+The nursing field inspires us every day, and we are excited to educate the next generation of life-saving nurses.

 Contact us today if you want to learn more about how to begin your nursing journey.